 Eating better, one pot of homemade soup per week at a time.
-The 8 week Soup Sunday Challenge took place from January 9th to February 27 2022!
-Together we cooked 8 new recipes with a live cooking demonstration that took place every Sunday at 11am EST on Instagram Live.
+The 6 week Soup Sunday Challenge takes place from January 8th to February 19th 2023!
+Together we will cook 8 soup recipes with a live cooking demonstration that takes place every Sunday at 11am EST on Instagram Live.

 Are you looking to eat better in the New Year?
 Less convenience food, more whole foods?
 More vegetables and less processed food?

 Perhaps, like me, you have a busy schedule but would like to make a small, lasting change to the way your family eats?